International fund for agricultural development ifad

 Other Information

-IFAD staff members are international civil servants subject to the authority of the President of IFAD.
-In accordance with IFAD's Human Resources Policy, the President can decide to assign them to any of the activities of the Fund.
-All International Professional staff members are required to be geographically mobile and positions in the professional category are subject to changes in location at any time in line with strategic priorities and reform initiatives in IFAD.
+Applicants should note that IFAD staff members are international civil servants subject to the authority of the President of IFAD.
+In accordance with IFAD's Human Resources Policy, the President has the discretion to assign staff to any of the activities of the Fund.
+All International Professional staff are required to be geographically mobile, and positions within this category are subject to location changes at any time in line with strategic priorities and reform initiatives in IFAD.

-IFAD is an Equal Opportunity Employer and does not discriminate on the basis of ethnic, social or political background, colour, nationality, religion, age, gender, disability, marital status, family size or sexual orientation in line with its Diversity, Equity and Inclusion (DEI) Strategy and the Policy to prevent and respond to sexual harassment, sexual exploitation and abuse.
+IFAD is an Equal Opportunity Employer and does not discriminate based on ethnicity, social or political background, color, nationality, religion, age, gender, disability, marital status, family size, or sexual orientation.
+This policy aligns with our Diversity, Equity, and Inclusion (DEI) Strategy and our commitment to prevent and respond to sexual harassment, sexual exploitation, and abuse.
+Persons with disabilities are encouraged to apply.
+For more information, please refer to the UN disability-inclusive language guidelines.

 Please be aware of fraudulent job offers.
 IFAD does not charge any fees at any stage of the recruitment process.
-Official communication from IFAD will always come from e-mails ending in @ifad.org
+All official communications will always originate from email addresses ending in @ifad.org.

-In accordance with IFAD's provisions, all new staff members will normally be placed at the first step in the grade level for which they have been selected.
-For information on IFAD's remuneration package, please visit IFAD's compensation and benefits page on our website.
-Applicants are invited to use the ICSC compensation calculator to estimate the salary and benefit entitlements.
+In accordance with IFAD's policies, all new staff members are typically appointed at the first step of the grade level for which they have been selected.
+For detailed information on IFAD's remuneration package, please visit the IFAD Compensation and Benefits page.
+Applicants are encouraged to use the ICSC salary calculator to estimate salary and benefit entitlements.

 How cinfo Can Support You in the Application Process for This Position